gleanwork/api-client-java/README.md

 }
 ```
 <!-- End Authentication [security] -->

+### Authentication Methods

+Glean supports different authentication methods depending on which API namespace you're using:

+#### Client Namespace

+The Client namespace supports two authentication methods:

+1. **Manually Provisioned API Tokens**
+   - Can be created by an Admin or a user with the API Token Creator role
+   - Used for server-to-server integrations

+2. **OAuth**
+   - Requires OAuth setup to be completed by an Admin
+   - Used for user-based authentication flows

+#### Indexing Namespace

+The Indexing namespace supports only one authentication method:

+1. **Manually Provisioned API Tokens**
+   - Can be created by an Admin or a user with the API Token Creator role
+   - Used for secure document indexing operations

+> [!IMPORTANT]
+> Client tokens **will not work** for Indexing operations, and Indexing tokens **will not work** for Client operations.
+You must use the appropriate token type for the namespace you're accessing.

+For more information on obtaining the appropriate token type, please contact your Glean administrator.

 <!-- Start Available Resources and Operations [operations] -->
 ## Available Resources and Operations